|WooCommerce Standout Features|

 WooCommerce is one of the most popular WordPress plug-ins, claiming over 86 million all-time downloads.
 This number is with good reason because WooCommerce is one of the most easy-to-use and seamless e-commerce management tools for WordPress store owners.
 Its commitment to safety, user experience, and customization makes it a strong tool of choice for nearly every type of e-commerce storefront, whether you offer subscriptions, services, or physical products.

-WooCommerce holds even more value for midsize and larger-scale enterprises looking to fully customize and tailor their customer experiences, thanks to the wide range of access available via the Extensions or plug-in marketplace.
+The WooCommerce plug-in holds even more value for midsize and larger-scale enterprises looking to fully customize and tailor their customer experiences, thanks to the wide range of access available via the Extensions or plug-in marketplace.

 - Customizable: To stay relevant with today’s pool of prospects, business owners need to remain agile and tailor to their needs and expectations.
 WooCommerce makes it easy to create a truly custom solution for your ideal customers thanks to its open-source design.